EricssonResearch/dnt/getting_started/scenario_mask/README.md

 prf = Replicate AutoMIP=5
 ```

-With adding `AutoMIP` argument to the objects, we enabled automatic MP generation.
+With adding `AutoMIP` argument to the objects, we enabled automatic MP generation around the SeqRcvy and Replicate objects.
 Let's restart both R2DTWO instances to see them.
 After the restart, verify if the auto-generated MIPs are there from the telnet CLI with the `list` command: